 The Combustion and Industry Expert Panel provides guidance for technical issues related to the compilation of emission inventories related to fuel combustion (but excluding transport) and industrial activities.
 The panel is also responsible for issues concerning the waste and product use sectors (e.g. solvents).

 The Transport Expert Panel compiles and updates the EMEP/EEA Guidebook chapters that deal with both road and off-road transport modes (including aviation, rail and shipping).
 In addition, the exchange of technical information and national experiences and the presentation of specific research projects and their results are promoted.

-The Agriculture and Nature Panel reviews and provides estimation methodologies for the chapters of the EMEP/EEA Guidebook that concern the agricultural sector, and also natural emissions from non-anthropogenic sources.
-The panel has strong links to other task forces established under the LRTAP Convention, specifically the Task Force on Reactive Nitrogen (TFRN).
+The Agriculture and Nature Panel reviews and provides estimation methodologies for the chapters of the EMEP/EEA Guidebook that concern the agricultural sector, and also natural emissions from non-anthropocentric sources.
+The panel has strong links to other task forces established under the LRTAP Convention, specifically the Task Force on Reactive Nitrogen (TFRN),

 The objective of the Projections Expert Panel (PEP) is to support the TFEIP in improving emission projections, and understanding the implications for policy.
 The PEP liaises closely with the Task Force on Integrated Assessment (TFIAM).